 Outdoor Skills “back to the basics” - where Scouts can advance their skills in Orienteering, Pioneering, and Camping.
 The Outdoor Skills area is supervised by a National Camp School Trained Outdoor Skills Director.

-PIONEERING-Scouts need to bring leather gloves and a pocket knife.
+Scouts need to bring leather gloves and a pocket knife.
 Knots, lashings and splices will help Scouts complete a pioneering project.
-Pioneering is a two hour merit badge.
 First Class Rank required.

-SIGNS, SIGNALS, AND CODES - The Signs, Signals, and Codes merit badge will cover Morse code, ASL, Braille, signaling, trail markings, and other nonverbal communications.
+The Signs, Signals, & Codes merit badge will cover Morse code, ASL, Braille, signaling, trail markings, and other nonverbal communications.
 Did you know that some of these have even saved people’s lives?
 Recommended for 3rd year scouts or older.

 Sign, Signals, & Codes

 Scouts need to bring a ground cloth, poncho, personal eating utensils, pocket knife, sleeping bag and personal survival kit.
 Scouts will be attending a survival overnight without tenting on Thursday night.
 Recommended for 3rd year campers and older.